This splits up the langchain repo to be more maintainable and scalable, an inevitable part of every integration-heavy open source framework:

 Quantization, Software Integration and Challenges: Discussions about quantization methods including

-.
-A need for exllamav2 support for contexts over 4k was also mentioned, and software limitations in LM Studio and exllama were brought up by@aiui
+"INT3 quantization"and"AWQ"were highlighted by@vince62sand@casper_ai.
+A need for exllamav2 support for contexts over 4k was also mentioned, and software limitations in LM Studio and exllama were brought up by@aiui. -

 Model Efficiency and Function-Calling: The modelâs efficiency is theorized to originate from the âorthogonalityâ of its experts, as per